ietf-wg-alto/draft-alto-oam-yang/design.md

 A `resource` entry MUST include a unique `resource-id` and a `resource-type`.

-It can also include an `accepted-group` node containing a list of `user-group`s that can access this ALTO information resource.
-As section 15.5.2 of
+It can also include an `accepted-role` node containing a list of `role-name`s that is used by role-based access control for this ALTO information resource.
-{{RFC7285}} suggests, the module also defines authentication related configuration to employ access control at information resource level.
-The ALTO server returns the IRD to the ALTO client based on its authentication information.
+See [](#alto-rbac) for details of information resource access control.

 For some `resource-type`, the `resource` entry MUST also include the a `dependency` node containing the `resource-id` of the dependent ALTO information